Chronic Kidney Disease Integrated Service

 Nurse/pharmacist-led community CKD clinic

-The community CKD nursing team run autonomous nurse-led clinics, providing specialist, high-quality, expert nursing care and support for patients and their families with a diagnosis of CKD.
-They carry out a variety of extended or advanced nursing practices in relation to this and work with the support and governance from the lead clinician and the multi-disciplinary team.
-A community CKD pharmacist will soon be joining the team and will be running pharmacist-led CKD clinics.
-The team will have access to a specialist CKD dietitian.
+The community CKD nursing and pharmacist team run autonomous clinics, providing specialist, high-quality, expert care and support for patients and their families with a diagnosis of CKD.
+They carry out a variety of extended or advanced clinical practices in relation to this and work with the support and governance from the lead clinician and the multi-disciplinary team.

-For patient information leaflets, see Downloads or refer patients to the Keeping Well section of NCL ICS patient-facing website
+For patient information leaflets, refer patients to the Keeping Well section of NCL ICS patient-facing website

 Education: Clinician education sessions